 Task Implementation Monitoring Report updates for the Network Code on Capacity Allocation Mechanisms and Balancing, with a focus on reported issues or outstanding tasks, Agency Recommendation on tariff multipliers Priority level Important This task might become critical in subsequent years.
 Legal basis Article 9 of Regulation (EC) No 715/2009 Article 38 of Commission Regulation (EU) 2017/459 Article 13(3) of Commission Regulation (EU) 217/460 Overview (status) Report on issues that were not implemented in a timely manner and addressed appropriately in the previous editions.
 The Tariff NC foresees an evaluation of the level of multipliers and a recommendation from the Agency whether the levels of multipliers and seasonal factors could be reduced in the EU to a standard level.
 Objectives Specific objective: involve ENTSOG, TSOs and NRAs in this process, in particular asking them to contribute to data collection, taking into account potential IT changes needed for the incremental capacity process.
 Provide practical recommendations in the implementation report.
 Specific Tariff objective: reduce the maximum level of multipliers, which can be at high levels at certain IPs.
 Multi-annual objective: contribute to the completion of the IEM and the monitoring of its functioning.
 Outputs Updating on the state of play concerning the implementation of the adopted Network Codes.
-Performance indicators and Implementation monitoring reports.
-2020 and 2021 targets (deadlines) Recommendation on multipliers: 1 April 2021 Resources 1.6 FTE Risks Data collection and data availability from national NRA/TSO sources may be delayed or missing.
+Performance indicators and targets (deadlines) Implementation monitoring reports.
+2020 and 2021 Recommendation on multipliers: 1 April 2021 Resources 1.6 FTE According to Article 30(4) of Regulation 2019/942, the Gas Working Group will be involved and provide its input.
+Risks Data collection and data availability from national NRA/TSO sources may be delayed or missing.
 Risk if this activity is not performed: reduced transparency and efficiency in the functioning of the IEM.